mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![Some of my starting equipment](https://raw.githubusercontent.com/mattmorten/jekyll-now/master/images/Gear.JPG)

-I found two different approaches to how people selected gear for the trail:
+The trail can be thought of in one of two ways:

 1. One continuous hike
 2. Five separate hikes

 ## One continuous hike
 You choose one set of equipment to carry from Canada to Mexico, through all environments, temperatures, and weather conditions.
-This comes with the clear benefit of simplicity - you don’t have to spend as much money and no swapping in and out is required.
-There's rarely a chance you'll be caught off-guard by conditions.
+This is a simple approach - you won't need to worry about swapping out gear, or bouncing it from town to town.
+You'll be better equipped for more extreme weather.
 One friend I hiked with on the trail described it as more "pure" experience.

-The obvious downside here is that for much of the trail you'll be carrying things that are overkill for your environment.
+The obvious downside is that for much of the trail you'll be carrying things that are overkill for your environment.
 Having a heavy, warm, 10 degree F sleeping bag is largely unnecessary for the majority of Oregon and Northern California.
-A double wall shelter in the Desert is overkill when it barely rains and there are no nighttime bugs.
+A double wall shelter in the Desert is overkill when it barely rains and there are no mosquitos.
 On my thru-hike in 2019, I didn't set up my shelter once after Mount Whitney.
 That's 750 miles carrying an item that could be switched out for something much lighter such as a tarp.

 ## Five separate hikes
-If you have the luxury of owning multiple pieces of gear that are suited to different seasons, my personal recommendation is treating the trip as though you were doing 5 separate hikes.
+If you have the luxury of owning multiple pieces of gear that are suited to different seasons, my personal recommendation is to treat the trip as 5 separate hikes.
 Each portion (Washington, Oregon, NorCal, Sierra, SoCal) brings different weather conditions, bug intensity and temperature variations.

 Here is a breakdown of each section and some ideas of what gear might be swapped in or out: